winglang/wing/docs/docs/02-concepts/03-platforms.md

 Understanding the differences between provisioning engines will help as we dive deeper into the additional concepts of the platform provider system.

-### Platform Models
+### Platform Targets

-Platform models are the combination of a provisioning engine and a cloud environment.
-For example, `tf-aws` is a platform model that uses Terraform as the provisioning engine and AWS as the cloud environment.
-Similarly, `awscdk` is a platform model that uses AWS CDK as the provisioning engine and AWS as the cloud environment.
+Platform targets are the combination of a provisioning engine and a cloud environment.
+For example, `tf-aws` is a platform target that uses Terraform as the provisioning engine and AWS as the cloud environment.
+Similarly, `awscdk` is a platform target that uses AWS CDK as the provisioning engine and AWS as the cloud environment.

-It is worth noting that the platform names are not guaranteed to match their models, we will see this more as we delve into the idea of Custom Platforms below.
+It is worth noting that the platform names are not guaranteed to match their targets, we will see this more as we delve into the idea of Custom Platforms below.

-Though not currently implemented, the platform model system is designed with extensibility in mind, as it will be used to determine compatibility between different platforms ([tracking issue](https://github.com/winglang/wing/issues/1474))
+Though not currently implemented, the platform target system is designed with extensibility in mind, as it will be used to determine compatibility between different platforms ([tracking issue](https://github.com/winglang/wing/issues/1474))

-#### Model-specific code
+#### Target-specific code

-There might be times when you need to write code that is specific to a particular platform model.
+There might be times when you need to write code that is specific to a particular platform target.
 For example, you may want to activate a verbose logging service only when testing locally to save on cloud log storage costs.

 With the Wing `util` library, you can access environment variables.
-The `WING_MODEL` environment variable contains the current platform model as it's value, which you can use to conditionally run model-specific code.
+The `WING_TARGET` environment variable contains the current platform target as it's value, which you can use to conditionally run target-specific code.
 See the example below:

 ```js playground
 bring cloud;